Dev Twitter Review: Here’s What Fans Feel About The Karthi Starrer

 The adventure drama, featuring Rakul Preet as the female lead, revolves around the friendship between a free-spirited guy and an ambitious young woman.
 The trailers suggest that self-discovery is going to form an integral part of Dev's narrative.

 The first shows of Dev are about to begin and fans are excited about the same.
-Stay tuned for Dev Twitter reiew.
+Here is the Dev Twitter review.